Skip to main content

 Adam Sachs

-Prior to joining The Chernin Group, Adam served as CEO of Midroll Media, a leading podcast company that produces and monetizes some of the world’s most popular podcasts, including “WTF with Marc Maron” and “Comedy Bang!
+Adam Sachs is Senior Vice President of Podcast Content at SiriusXM, where he leads podcast production and development.
+Previously he served as President and Executive Producer at Team Coco – a comedy media company founded by Conan O’Brien that creates podcasts, digital video content, live events, standup specials, and more – which was acquired by SiriusXM in 2022.
+Previously he was CEO of Midroll Media (Midroll, Earwolf), which was acquired by EW Scripps in 2015 and produced and monetized some of the world’s most popular podcasts, including “WTF with Marc Maron” and “Comedy Bang!
 Bang!”.
 Midroll is the parent company of Earwolf, home to top-ranked comedy podcasts, “Katie Couric”, and the country’s top parenting show, “The Longest Shortest Time.”

 Adam led Midroll Media through bootstrapped growth and innovation including the launch of the podcast industry’s first premium subscription service, Howl, dubbed the “Netflix for podcasting” by Fast Company.
 Under his leadership, Midroll in 2015 was named No. 150 on the Inc. 5000 list of fastest-growing private companies and the No. 4 fastest-growing media company.
 Adam also led the company through its July 2015 acquisition by The E.W.
 Scripps Company (NYSE: SSP).